flyingmachine/streaming-proxy/README.md

 http-kit can be used as a proxy out of the box, but it has to fully receive responses from downstream servers before sending them to the client.
-This can be a problem if you want the proxy to send large volumes of data.
+This can be a problem if you need large volumes of data to go through the proxy.
 By using clj-http, you can send the downstream server's response as it reaches the proxy server.

 ## Usage